 Nextbase runs this site.
 They’re dash cam experts and manufacture critically acclaimed dash cams.

 The portal makes it easy for you to submit footage of dangerous drivers to your local police forces.
-You can submit your footage by selecting the police force on the map, you’re then either:
+You can submit your footage by selecting the relevant police force on the map, you’re then either:

 - Taken to the police force’s operation SNAP page